brocade/ansible/README.md

 Brocade Ansible reference example Modules and Playbooks - Tower/AWX structure
 =======

-This repository provides reference example Modules & Playbooks for Ansible to manage Fibre Channel switches running FOS 8.2.1c.
+This branch - tower_awx - in this repository provides reference example Modules & Playbooks for Ansible to manage Fibre Channel switches running FOS 8.2.1c.
 Tested with Ansible 2.9.0 running Python 3.5.2.

 Ansible Tower/AWX expects project structure to contain playbooks and customed ansible.cfg to be located within root directory.
 These files are moved moved